gbdrm/Regression/report.md

 We made predictions for two scenarios:

 **Scenario 1: Average client but longer phone call**
-- Age: [mean age]
+- Age: 41 years
-- Balance: [mean balance]
+- Balance: €1362
-- Duration: [1.5x mean] (50% longer than average)
+- Duration: 387 seconds (50% longer than average)
-- Campaign: [mean]
+- Campaign: 2.76 contacts
-- Previous: [mean]
+- Previous: 0.58 contacts

-Predicted probability: [X]
+Predicted probability: **18.0%** (95% CI: -39.5% to 75.5%)

 **Scenario 2: Young person with good balance**
-- Age: 30
+- Age: 30 years
-- Balance: 5000
+- Balance: €5000
-- Duration: [mean]
+- Duration: 258 seconds (average)
-- Campaign: 2
+- Campaign: 2 contacts
-- Previous: 0
+- Previous: 0 contacts

-Predicted probability: [X]
+Predicted probability: **12.0%** (95% CI: -45.4% to 69.5%)

+The longer contact duration in scenario 1 boosts the probability from 12% to 18% - a 50% increase.
+But the confidence intervals are really wide and go below zero (which doesn't make sense for a probability), which shows the limitations of using linear regression for binary outcomes.

 ## 12. Conclusion and Limitations

 **Main findings:**
-- Duration of phone call is the biggest predictor - longer calls = more subscriptions
+- Duration of phone call is by far the biggest predictor - longer calls = more subscriptions
+- Previous contact history matters a lot (contrary to what we expected)
+- Campaign contacts have a negative effect - calling people more times in the same campaign actually hurts
-- Account balance has a smaller positive effect
+- Account balance and age have small but significant effects
-- Age and campaign stuff doesn't matter as much
+- Overall, we only explain 16.8% of the variation - lots of other factors matter

 **What this means:**
-Quality of the conversation matters more than quantity of contacts.
-Banks should focus on having good conversations rather than just calling people more times.
+Quality beats quantity.
+Banks should focus on having meaningful conversations rather than bombarding people with calls.
+The negative campaign effect is interesting - maybe people get annoyed if you call them too many times.
+Previous contacts help, but current campaign contacts hurt - suggests that building relationships over time works better than aggressive short-term campaigns.

 **Limitations:**
-- Using linear regression on binary data isn't ideal - logistic regression would be better
+- Using linear regression on binary data isn't ideal - logistic regression would be better (we get nonsensical predictions below 0%)
-- Lots of variation still unexplained (R² = [X]) - there are other factors we're not capturing
+- Lots of variation still unexplained (R² = 0.168) - we're missing important factors
 - Duration might be backwards causality - maybe people who are interested talk longer, not that talking longer makes them interested
-- Data is from 2008-2010 in Portugal - might not apply now or elsewhere
+- Data is from 2008-2010 in Portugal during the financial crisis - might not apply now or elsewhere
-- We're missing other important stuff like job, education, economic conditions
+- We're missing other important stuff like job, education, economic conditions, and what's actually said in the conversations

 **Future work:**
 - Try logistic regression instead